hack-technicolor/hack-technicolor/docs/Recovery.md

 !!! note "A few things to note"
     - Again, the Gateway will not boot from this new firmware if `bank_2` is active and contains a valid firmware.
 Would you like to force it booting from `bank_1` instead?
 Read below chapters.

-    - TFTP does not always play nice & may require a few loads to get working, as well as mentioned above, BOOT-P mode can be a pain.
+    - TFTP does not always play nice & may require a few loads to get working, as well as mentioned above, BOOTP mode can be a pain.

     - This guide and process will not work if your device is bricked at bootloader stage.